shchukins/human-engine/README.md

 ## Status

-Experimental engineering project with a strong focus on a deterministic product core.
+Experimental engineering project with a deterministic product core and an implemented model v2 baseline in backend.